 To determine which Tender that presents the best Value for Money, the score for the technical component is added to the score for the financial component.
 The totally highest score after this is the best Tender.
 The formula used for the complete and final evaluation is:

-E = (ts * tw) + (tc / lc), where
+E = (ts * tw) + ((tc / lc) * fw), where

 E = evaluation result for the relevant Tender